junyulah/docway/README.md

 ## Features
 - Plugin based.
 Which means we hope you just need to require suitable plugins.
 - Tools and libraries exposed.
 Which means you can customize your own templates or collectors easily.
 - [Sample standard](./doc/sampleStandard.md).
-We try to make a simple sample standard which we can make sample easily to read, run and download ...
+We try to make a simple sample standard which we can make sample easily to read, download, run...

 ## Installation